J-u-n-o/MonitorControl/README.md

 A (small) python utility for windows 10 detecting your attachted internal/laptop and external monitors, and to control and sync their brightness and contrasts.
 This requires an external monitor having DDC/CI support and have this enabled.

+I used Python3.9 and probably a lot packages.

+If someone could create a list of required packages I would appriciate this.

 It is a tray application, and a window will popup when clicked.
 When running it syncs the values as set by the windows system (brightness) slider, the laptop (keyboard) brightness control, and using the contrast and brithgness controls of your monitor.
 Also it has sliders to control the contrast and brightness by your mouse for all monitors.